Co-Design to Enable User-Friendly Tools to Assess the Impact of Future Mobility Solutions: Conclusion

 \section{Conclusion}

 This paper leverages the mathematical theory of co-design to propose a co-design framework for future mobility systems.
 The nature of our framework offers a different viewpoint on the future mobility problem, enabling the modular and compositional interconnection of the design problems of different mobility options and their optimization, given multiple objectives.
 Starting from the multi-commodity flow model of an intermodal mobility system, we designed \glspl{abk:av}, \glspl{abk:mmveh}, and public transit both from a vehicle-centric and fleet-level perspective.
 Specifically, we studied the problem of deploying a fleet of self-driving vehicles providing on-demand mobility in cooperation with \gls{abk:mm} solutions and public transit, adapting the speed achievable by \glspl{abk:av} and \glspl{abk:mmveh}, their fleet sizes, and the service frequency of the subway lines.
 Our framework allows stakeholders involved in the mobility ecosystem, from vehicle developers all the way to mobility-as-a-service companies and central authorities, to characterize rational trajectories for technology and investment development.
-The proposed methodology is showcased in the real-world case study of Washington D.C., USA.
+We showcased both the developer and the user views of the framework, explaining how practitioners can easily use their models within it.
+The proposed methodology is showcased in a case study based on data for Washington D.C., USA.
 Notably, we highlighted how our problem formulation allows for a systematic analysis of incomparable objectives, such as public expense, average travel time, and emissions, providing stakeholders with analytical insights for the socio-technical design of future mobility systems.
 This work urges the following future research streams: